KJ7PPK/DiskHopper/README.md

 ## 📦 What DiskHopper Isn't
 ❌ It doesn't clone full partitions block-by-block (file-level migration only)
 ❌ It doesn't add redundancy or backup logic (this is for migration)
-❌ No automatic scheduling or concurrency—keep it manual and safe
+❌ No automatic scheduling or concurrency—keep it manual and safe.

 ## 🛠️ Requirements
 - bash